Handling Pluralization in Arabic and Slavic Languages

 Flutter / Dart (Intl.plural() with .arb)

-Define all six categories in .arb files and compile via flutter_gen.
+Define all six categories in .arb files and compile via the flutter_localizations package.

 // lib/l10n/app_ar.arb